pawelsakowski/AF-RCPP-2023-2024/README.md

 * All codes from the lectures and labs can be used in the solutions.
 * A short report will be required.
 * Solutions in a form of a private Github/GitLab/Bitbucket repository will get premium points!

+## Happy learning! :-)

+* If you need any sort of help, feel free to message me.
+* Do not be afraid to ask question!
+Asking question is super important to your growth!
+* No question is a stupid question!
+* I'm available on pawelsakowski@gmail.com